InfinityVM/infinityVM-foundry-template/README.md

 ![Offchain request flow](images/offchain-request.png)

 The offchain request to the coprocessor can be sent by an app, a user, or any authorized third-party.
 To support offchain requests for your app contract, you need to implement the `isValidSignature()` function in your contract, which is called to verify whether an offchain request is signed by an authorized signer/user.
 We've provided an example implementation of `isValidSignature()` in the `SquareRootConsumer.sol` contract (which checks that each job request is signed by a signer owned by the app), but you can implement any logic or checks you'd like.
-Each offchain job request for a given app contract must have a unique `nonce` submitted with it, to prevent replay attacks.

 To test this flow, you can call `requestOffchainJob()` in the tests.
 More instructions on how to write tests are in the `Write tests for your app` section below.